-Writer-director Paul Greengrass’ exceptionally well-crafted post-Civil War western is now available on digital platforms.
+Writer-director Paul Greengrass’ latest film is an exceptionally well-crafted post-Civil War Western.

-Echoes of gritty ‘70s revisionist westerns – think Peter Fonda’s The Hired Hand, or Robert Benton’s Bad Company, or Robert Altman’s McCabe & Mrs. Miller — reverberate throughout News of the World, writer-director Paul Greengrass’ richly detailed, strongly acted and exceptionally well-crafted post-Civil War western, an uncommonly compelling drama now available on digital platforms.
+Echoes of gritty ‘70s revisionist westerns – think Peter Fonda’s The Hired Hand, or Robert Benton’s Bad Company, or Robert Altman’s McCabe & Mrs. Miller — reverberate throughout News of the World, writer-director Paul Greengrass’ richly detailed, strongly acted and exceptionally well-crafted post-Civil War western.

 As Captain Jefferson Kyle Kidd, Hanks vividly illuminates the various facets of a lion in winter who is equal parts instinctive entertainer and weathered warrior.
 On the surprisingly few occasions when we actually see Capt.
 Kidd amusing and engrossing his rapt listeners, we sense a stealthily shrewd showman who knows precisely how to dress to project courtly authority, and when to pause for effect or emphasize for impact.
 His talents serve him well as he manages to calm an angry group of Texans chafing under the Reconstruction Era restraints of an occupying army — and, later, during the film’s most potently suspenseful sequence, as he rouses an even angrier mob with all the subversive oratorical skill of Shakespeare’s Mark Anthony.